ICRC: Homs move doesn't improve humanitarian situation in Syria

-GENEVA, Feb 15 (Reuters) - Syria’s government and opposition still do not honour basic tenets of international humanitarian law despite the evacuation of besieged Syrians from the Old City of Homs, the head of the International Committee of the Red Cross said on Saturday.
+GENEVA (Reuters) - Syria’s government and opposition still do not honor basic tenets of international humanitarian law despite the evacuation of besieged Syrians from the Old City of Homs, the head of the International Committee of the Red Cross said on Saturday.

 ICRC President Peter Maurer cited the conditions under which the evacuation took place in voicing his concern.